appliedbinf/el_gato/README.md

 The corresponding allele number is reported for each gene if an exact allele match is found in the database.
 Alternatively, el_gato may also note the following symbols:

-[Table needs to be updated, but output does not match table in ppt]

 | Symbol | Meaning |
 |:------:|:---------|
 |Novel ST    | Novel Sequence Type: All 7 target genes were found, but not present in the profile - most likely a novel sequence type. |